mehtabmahir/easy-whisper-ui/README.md

 ## Requirements

 - Windows 10 or later
-- AMD, Intel, or NVIDIA Graphics Card
+- AMD, Intel, or NVIDIA Graphics Card with Vulkan support.
+(99%)

 ---